-Community Engagement - Through the creation of a community and family engagement arm of its work, K1C aims to activate families with the information to make the best choices for their children's education and to help shape education policy to better serve all of Chicago's PK-12 public school children.

-K1C partners with families to gain the resources, information, access, and voice they need to achieve their vision for their children.
+Community Engagement: Through the creation of a community and family engagement arm of its work, K1C aims to activate families with the information to make the best choices for and support their children's education, and to help shape education policy to serve Chicago's public school children adequately and equitably.
+K1C partners with families to help them gain the resources, information, access, and voice they need to achieve their vision for their children.
 K1C utilizes a place-based approach to advocacy that arms families with relevant facts, identifies key issues, and enables them to drive community- and district-wide change.
+K1C's direct services include one-on-one support, informational events, leadership development opportunities, and community-based convenings and presentations.

-Policy - Guided by what parents say they need for a world-class education, K1C pursues the policy improvements needed - e.g., fair and simplified access, adequate and equitable funding, and transparent information on school quality - within Chicago's PK-12 education system that will help ensure all students, especially low-income students of color, receive a quality education.
-K1C collaborates with Chicago Public Schools (CPS), the City of Chicago, and other education partners to advance evidence-based education policy, publishes white papers and reports, and creates data tools to shed light on educational inequities and support district-, school- and student-level improvements.
+Policy: Guided by what parents say they need for a world-class education, K1C pursues the policy improvements needed - e.g., fair and simplified access, adequate and equitable funding, and transparent information on school quality - within Chicago's early learning through grade 12 education system that will help ensure all students, especially low-income students of color, receive a quality education.
+K1C collaborates with Chicago Public Schools (CPS), the City of Chicago, and other education partners to advance evidence-based education policy, publishes white papers and reports, and creates data tools to shed light on educational inequities and support state-, district-, school- and student-level improvements.